 In addition to creating a people-focused space, SAGE also provided the City of Unley with tools to improve control and management of their assets.

-As part of the King William Road design planning phase, SAGE implemented pedestrian and traffic movement technology to monitor visitor counts and movements for the road before, during and after civil works.
+As part of the King William Road design planning phase, SAGE implemented pedestrian and traffic movement technology using the SAGE Edge device to monitor visitor counts and movements for the road before, during and after civil works.
 This provided the Council with critical movement and count data to plan for minimised impact to traffic and the retail space.